-It took almost one year to move the 15.000 square meters of dirt, where now our Bonsai vines are growing.
+It took almost one year to move the 15.000 square meters of soil...

-In the end a big hammer was needed, because at 10 meters depth the soil is so compact that not even the brutal grab of the Caterpillar 300 could move it.
-Nevertheless, the authorities imposed on us a basement made of… reinforced concrete!
+The authorities tried to impose on us a basement made of reinforced concrete!
 Exactly what I wanted to avoid and that was not even necessary.
 “Seismic area”: that’s what they had been repeating to us.

 At the same time, I was telling everybody: “Do you see all these castles around here?
 If this is really a seismic area, how many times should have they been rebuilt?
 They have been here since 1200 BC”.

 However, before the law, you can do nothing but be wrong, and I had to use reinforced concrete foundations.